AveryMadness/raider/README.md

 If ANYBODY who has authority to take this down would like me to, contact me at averyfd@shaw.ca, averymadness62@gmail.com or on discord at AveryMadness#9112.
 I will be glad to fulfill your requests.
 - Avery

+## - NOTE
+Certain parts and pieces of code have been taken from other sources.
+If your code is included in this, and you wish to be credited, please let me know through the links above.

 ## - Current Importance
 - Harvesting/Material Farming (function needed)
 - Emoting